Nicotiana glauca aka Tobacco Bush

 Tobacco Bush, Wild Tobacco, Tree Tobacco

-How to care for Tobacco Bush
+How difficult is it to take care of Tobacco Bush

 With a bit of knowledge and dedication, you can successfully care for Tobacco Bush, making it a rewarding choice for those seeking a moderate challenge.